 Drain and rinse the cashews from the soaking water and add to a high-powered blender.
 Then add the sautéed vegetable and beer mixture along with 1 tsp of sea salt, and the chili powder, apple cider vinegar, lemon juice, jalapeños, non-dairy milk and nutritional yeast.
 Blend on high until very smooth.
 You should not need to add any more liquid, but be sure to stop the blender and shake the contents once or twice to get it moving and blending consistently until smooth.

-To cut the bread bowl, cut into the top of the loaf diagonally and around the circumference.
+For the bread bowl, cut into the top of the loaf diagonally and around the circumference.
 Remove any excess bread with your hands to create a good bowl like shape but being careful not to tear through the crust of the loaf.
 Tear all the excess bread with your hands into bite size pieces and arrange them on a large baking sheet with the hollowed out bread bowl.
 Toast this in the oven for approximately 10 to 12 minutes so it's crusty and warm but not excessively hard.

-The cheddar dip should still be warm from blending in the cooked vegetables and beer, but if it's had too much time to cool down then you should warm it up in sauce pan before adding it to the bowl.
+The cheddar dip should still be warm from blending the cooked vegetables and beer, but if it's had too much time to cool down then you should warm it up in a sauce pan before adding it to the bread bowl.
 It will also heat up a little bit while under the broiler but not enough if it's too cold or you made it ahead of time and refrigerated it.